cPortanova/COM421-Project-1/README.md

 # COM421-Project-1
-Home page and Research module marked up, no CSS or Data Module yet.
+Data and Research fully marked up.
+CSS implemented with focus on simple and easily-understood presentation.